 Access to Large Amounts of Food

-For those who struggle with binge eating, having access to a lot of extra food can be difficult.
-Although the stockpiling behavior we’ve seen is an irrational and unnecessary response to the outbreak, the Centers for Disease Control and Prevention (CDC) does recommend having an emergency two-week supply of food and other essentials.
-This will ensure that you have access to food if you get sick and need to recover, or need to stay home to avoid exposure to the virus.
+For those who struggle with binge eating disorder, having access to a lot of extra food can be difficult.
+While the stockpiling behavior we’ve seen as a response to the outbreak may seem outlandish, the Centers for Disease Control and Prevention (CDC) recommends having an emergency two-week supply of food and other essentials in the event that you would need to quarantine due to exposure or become ill and need to recover.

 How to Cope:

-If you struggle with binge eating, talk to your mental health provider about managing triggers while staying prepared according to CDC guidelines.
-This might mean keeping extra food in a hidden place that is harder to access, or asking family and friends to store your extra food in their homes.
+If you struggle with binge eating, talk to your mental health provider about managing triggers while staying prepared according to CDC recommendations.

 Disruptions to a Meal Plan

 As more people are buying groceries during the outbreak, certain foods may be out of stock temporarily.
-For those following a specific meal plan in recovery, these shortages at the grocery store could disrupt that plan.
+For those following a specific meal plan in recovery, these shortages could disrupt that plan.